CaucherWang/CaucherWang.github.io/_pages/about.md

 I enjor working at [DSM Group](https://github.com/DSM-fudan) of Fudan Univ. and [diNo Research group](https://dino.mi.parisdescartes.fr/) of UPC at the same time.
 Before that, I got my bachelor’s degree in computer science from Fudan University in 2021.

 I have published papers in top conferences and journals of database and data mining, including SIGMOD, VLDB, VLDB Journal and TKDE.
+I also serve as the reviewer of peer-reviewed journals including TKDE.
-I'm hornoed to be invited to publish a surver paper in the prestigious IEEE Data Engineering Bulletin, special issue on [High-Dimensional Similarity Search: from Time Series Management Systems to Vector Databases](http://sites.computer.org/debull/A23sept/issue1.htm).
+I'm hornoed to be invited to publish a survey paper in the prestigious IEEE Data Engineering Bulletin, special issue on [High-Dimensional Similarity Search: from Time Series Management Systems to Vector Databases](http://sites.computer.org/debull/A23sept/issue1.htm).

 My research interest lies in the management and analyses of high-dimensional data, including:

 1) High-dimensional vector indexing for approximate nearest neighnor search (ANNS)

-2) Data series similarity search
+2) Data series/Time series similarity search and analyses

-3) Intrinsic distribution and correlation mining on high-dimensional data
+3) Management of high-dimensional data (e.g., storage, compression)

-4) Compression on high-dimensional data

-5) Broad applications of high-dimensional indexes, e.g., Retrieval-Augmented Generation (RAG)
+4) High-dimensional indexes for AI applications (e.g., Retrieval-Augmented Generation (RAG))

-Welcome to contact me via [zeyuwang21@m.fudan.edu.cn] if you are interested me and my research works.
+Welcome to contact me via [zeyuwang21@m.fudan.edu.cn] if you are interested in me and my research works.

 Office address: 2205 Songhu Road, No.2 Interdisciplinary Research Building, E4009, Shanghai, China